mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch3-storage.md

     * Static Website Hosting - S3 can be used to store HTML files for an entire static website.
 * S3 Glacier
     * Encrypted by default
-    * Objects are given machine generated IDs instead of human readable names.
+    * Objects are given machine generated IDs instead of human-readable names.
-    * In Glaicier the term archive refers to a file that is uploaded.
+    * In Glaicier, the term archive refers to a file that is uploaded.
 The term vault is used instead of bucket.
     * Classes:
         * Instant - Immediate availability of data.
         * Flexible - Longer time to retrieve data.
         * Deep Archive - Takes 12hrs to retrieve data.
 * Cost of S3 is determined by the storage amount and class.
-Additionally you are paying for data transfer.
+Additionally, you are paying for data transfer.

 ## Other Storage Services